 This guide cuts through the red tape, providing you with a step-by-step roadmap to completing, notarizing, and submitting your Form 1583 correctly, so you can stop worrying about compliance and get back to running your business.
-We have also answered some of the most frequently asked questions about the USPS Form 1583, so you can understand it better.
+We have also answered some of the most frequently asked questions about USPS Form 1583 to help you understand it better.

 What is USPS Form 1583?